6 At-Home Natural Remedies To Soothe Pink Eye

+This holistic pink eye remedy is all about what not to do.
 Avoid any sort of eye makeup like mascara or eyeshadow until your pink eye has completely cleared and switch out your contacts for glasses.
 It's very important to give your eyes a rest from anything that could cause further strain or irritation on your eye and to throw away any makeup and contacts you used right before getting pink eye.
 This ensures that you don’t get reinfected.

 3. Flush out your eyes